When is it worth choosing a contactor?

 What is the difference between a contactor and a relay?

-In what situations is a contactor useful?
+In what situations will a contactor be useful?

-Contactors at the Onninen wholesaler
+Contactors in the Onninen wholesaler

-Check out electrical contactors at the Onninen wholesaler
+Check electrical contactors at the Onninen wholesaler